Nikolskoye, Tosnensky District, Leningrad Oblast: Administrative and municipal status

 Within the framework of administrative divisions, it is, together with three rural localities, incorporated within Tosnensky District as Nikolskoye Settlement Municipal Formation.
 As a municipal division, Nikolskoye Settlement Municipal Formation is incorporated within Tosnensky Municipal District as Nikolskoye Urban Settlement.

 Economy

 Industry

-In Nikolskoye, there are several factories producing materials for construction.
+In Nikolskoye, there are several factories producing construction materials.

 Transportation

 The railway in Nikolskoye is not used for passenger traffic.
 The closest railway stations are Ivanovskaya on the line connecting St. Petersburg and Mga, Popovka and Sablino on the line connecting St. Petersburg and Moscow, and Pustynka on the line connecting Mga and Gatchina.
 All these stations are served by suburban trains.

-Nikolskoye is connected by roads with Otradnoye, Ulyanovka, and Krasny Bor.
+Roads connect Nikolskoye with Otradnoye, Ulyanovka, and Krasny Bor.
 Via Ulyanovka, it has access to the M10 Highway, which connects St. Petersburg and Moscow.

 Culture and recreation

 The town contains two objects classified as cultural and historical heritage of local significance.
 They commemorate events of World War II.

-There are two churches: the original town-founding church dedicated to Saint Nicholas and modern wooden church dedicated to Saint Tsar Nicholas II.
+There are two churches: the original town-founding church dedicated to Saint Nicholas and a modern wooden church dedicated to Saint Tsar Nicholas II.